The Major Periods of Western Art

 Baroque Art Movement

 The Baroque period of art is from 1600 – 1750.
 The Baroque style includes architecture, music, dancing, painting, sculpture, and other arts.
 Baroque art flourished in Europe.
-It began in Rome but then rapidly spread into France, northern Italy, Spain, Portugal, and Europe.
+It began in Rome but rapidly spread into France, northern Italy, Spain, Portugal, and Europe.

 The baroque style used contrast, movements, exuberant details, deep colors, grandeur, and surprise for the viewer to feel awe.
 It is also known for its excessive use of ornamentation.